davidlee950628/elk-spring-boot-demo/README.md

 3. Download the elastic APM agent at https://mvnrepository.com/artifact/co.elastic.apm/elastic-apm-agent/1.30.1 and move to build/libs

-4. Create a elasticapm.properties at build/libs
+4. Create a file elasticapm.properties at build/libs with the content:
 ```
 enable=true
 environment=Local